 How can I tell if Target Tune is working?

 At any given operating condition there is an AFR, or Lambda value the ECM is trying to achieve.
-Using the fuel table as a reference, you can simply monitor the real time AFR or Lambda on your Power Vision while riding, or create a datalog to verify.
+To watch live corrections (short term fuel trims) with your Power Vision you can view the channels Front & Rear Closed Loop Integrator (CLI), these are a +/- multiplier of the live fuel corrections as a %, for stored corrections (long term fuel trims) you can view Front & Rear Adaptive Fuel Factor (AFF).
+You can also monitor WBO2 for the Vehicle Signals for real time AFR or Lambda on your Power Vision while riding, or create a datalog to verify.
 There are also other channels that can be monitored, or logged that would give you an indication that Target Tune is online and the ECM is using it accordingly.

 How do I setup the channels?

 Select “Datalog” from the main menu, then “Gauges”.
 Select the style of gauges you’d like to work by scrolling left or right.
 Tap the gauge to assign a channel, and the “Set Gauge Properties” dialog will appear.
 Tap the field that says “None” and then choose the source and the channel you’re interested in.
 You’ll also need to change from “Basic Signals” to “Advanced Signals” by tapping the “Change” button.